Fourteenth Sunday after Pentecost | Luke 13:10-17

 Religion is what happens when we try to control the wildfire of faith.

 We might wonder about Jesus interrupting his teaching to talk to a woman, even touch a woman and a sick woman at that, in the middle of a first century male-dominated religious gathering.
 By the simple fact of being a woman, her standing was questionable.
 By her being sick, a likewise sick religion would see her as judged by God.
+Both she and the community around her need healing.
 Jesus not only does not mind whether anyone takes offense, whether what he does follows the rules and etiquette of the synagogue, he goes out of his way to describe the woman’s ailment as a thing of evil rather than a judgment from God.

 The gospels repeatedly tell stories of Jesus reaching out to the less fortunate, of associating with people who were victims of prejudice and discrimination.
 He befriended tax collectors, prostitutes, simple workers, poor people, housewives, as well and as easily as he associated with Nicodemus, a wealthy member of Jewish society.
 The prejudices and opinions of any of these people, rich or poor or respected or despised, had no bearing on the worth and dignity Jesus saw in each of them.
 He did not care what brush they might use to paint him or what labels his critics might use to slander him.
 The labels and the prejudices they represented remained the problem of the people who used them.
 Jesus only ever labeled one group—the hypocrites.